alandavidsoto/ONG-SomosMas/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## how to run this application
- *Download or clone this repository in your computer *Open your Terminal
+ *Download or clone this repository in your computer.
+ *Open your Terminal.
- *Write the following Available Scripts
+ *Write the following Available Scripts.

 ## Available Scripts